kwbunker/PHYS-3330-Scratch/lab1.md

 ## Investigate operating modes

-A voltage source maintains a constant potential difference while the current output varies dependent on the load resistance (this is the Constant Voltage (CV) mode).
+A voltage source maintains a constant potential difference while the current output varies dependent on the load resistance (this is the Constant Voltage (CV) mode indicated at the top right corner of each channel).
 A current source maintains a constant current while the voltage output varies dependent on the load resistance (this is the Constant Current (CC) mode).
 The power supply will indicate the operational mode of each channel in the upper right corner of the respective channel window (in addition to CV and CC modes, the other mode is OFF).

 1. With no load attached, record the output voltage and current for both power rails (see definitions).

 2. Try adjusting the value of the voltage and current.
 Why is the current output always zero?

-3. Now short the (+) rail to ground.
+3. Now short the (+) rail of Channel 2 to ground.
 You can use a banana cable from the rack to do this.

 4. Vary the value of the voltage and current.
 Describe the behavior of the voltage and current readings and the mode (CV/CC) of the power supply.
 What happens when you short the output to ground (have too small a load)?
 What is the maximum output of current and voltage your supply can produce?